+- Inhale here.
+Now exhale, press into your hands and press back into Dog.

 - Inhale, bring your body forward into Plank.

 - Exhale, move back to Dog.

 - Let's repeat this a couple more times.

 - Breathe in, Plank.
 Breathe out, Dog.

 - Breathe in, Plank.
 Breathe out, Dog.

-- When you are finished from Dog, bring your knees to the mat and come back to hands and knees or Child's pose.
+- When you are finished, bring your knees to the mat and come back to Hands and Knees or Child's pose.